umarfarooqkt/job-hunter-python/README.md

 # job-hunter-python
 This is a newer version of job hunter application

+Job Hunter gathers open job listing from open source api's and stores them in a postgres database.
+A restful service on flask is launched to serve specific job applications.

 This is a python version of my jobhunter application This version has some updated features with some cool explorations

 System installations required: